bmh10/offerApi/README.md

-Offer API
+# Offer API

-General Info
+### General Info

- - App uses embedded Jetty for web server and Jersey + JAX-RS to provide RESTful API.
+* App uses embedded Jetty for web server
+* Jersey + JAX-RS libraries are used to provide RESTful API
+* Tests are written using JUnit and Mockito

+### Starting the server

- - To compile and run tests from commandline: mvn clean install
+* To compile and run tests from commandline: mvn clean install

- - To run the server from commandline: mvn exec:java -Dexec.mainClass=org.offer.App
+* To run the server from commandline: mvn exec:java -Dexec.mainClass=org.offer.App

- - If on Linux run.sh can be executed to perform both of the above.
+* If on Linux run.sh can be executed to perform both of the above

- - Once the server is running, the offer API can be interacted with - see offerApiExamples.sh for example usage.
+* Once the server is running, the offer API can be interacted with - see offerApiExamples.sh for example usage

-Assumptions
+### Assumptions

- - Currently no security e.g. anyone can create an offer for any merchant.
+ - Currently no security e.g. anyone can create an offer for any merchant
- - Offers are currently just stored in memory so are lost when the server stops.
+ - Offers are currently just stored in memory so are lost when the server stops